 The Academy’s political action committee supports candidates and elected leaders at the federal level.

-A proven advocacy tool to preserve surgical standards, quality outcomes and patient safety.
+A proven advocacy tool to preserve surgical standards and patient safety.

 American Academy of OphthalmologyGovernmental Affairs Division 20 F Street, NW, Suite 400 Washington, DC 20001-6701

 Coding, billing or claims: email@example.comICD-10: firstname.lastname@example.orgMeaningful use: email@example.comMerit-Based Incentive Payment System: firstname.lastname@example.orgPhysician Quality Reporting System: email@example.comReimbursement: firstname.lastname@example.org